Honors in Studio Art

 Students who pursue this program may work in any variety of media, but must produce a coherent body of work by the end of the two-semester sequence.
 This work constitutes the Honors Thesis and will be presented at an exhibition or approved alternative public display along with a written statement concerning the work.

-Admission to the program is determined through nomination by a faculty sponsor and a review of the student’s work by the studio faculty.
+Admission to the program is determined by a review of the student’s work by the entire studio faculty.
 The faculty considers all elements of the student’s application in making acceptance decisions.
 Each applicant must submit:

 - a completed application